 Serving Suggestions:

-Wraps and Sandwiches: Use as a base for wraps with grilled meats, falafel or fresh veggies.
+Wraps and Sandwiches: Make a spread for wraps with grilled meats, falafel or fresh veggies.

-Side Dish: With soups, stews or curries, to mop up every morsel of flavor.
+A good side dish: With soups, stews or curries, to sop up every morsel of flavor.

-Breakfast Base: Slather with butter and jam or use as a base for avocado toast.
+Breakfast Base: Butter and jam it or use it as a base for avocado toast.

 Storage and Meal Prep Tips: